Banner

 Italy

-Brief Bio
+Short Bio

-Antonino Furnari is an Assistant Professor at the University of Catania.
+Antonino Furnari is an Associate Professor at the University of Catania.
 He received his PhD in Mathematics and Computer Science in 2017 from the University of Catania and authored one patent and more than 50 papers in international book chapters, journals and conference proceedings.
-Antonino Furnari is involved in the organization of different international events, such as the Assistive Computer Vision and Robotics (ACVR) workshop series (since 2016), the International Computer Vision Summer School (ICVSS) (since 2017), and the Egocentric Perception Interaction and Computing (EPIC) workshop series (since 2018) a nd the EGO4D workshop series (since 2022).
-Since 2018, he has been involved in the collection, release, and maintenance of the EPIC-KITCHENS dataset series, and in particular in the egocentric action anticipation and action detection challenges.
+Antonino Furnari is involved in the organization of different international events, including the Egocentric Perception Interaction and Computing (EPIC) workshop series (since 2018), the EGO4D workshop series (since 2022), and the EgoVis workshop series (since 2023).
+Since 2018, he has been involved in the collection, release, and ma intenance of the EPIC-KITCHENS dataset series, and in particular in the egocentric action anticipation and action detection challenges.
 Since 2021, he has been involved in the collection and benchmarking of the EGO4D dataset.
-He is co-founder of NEXT VISION s.r.l., an academic spin-off the the University of Catania since 2021.
 His research interests concern Computer Vision, Pattern Recognition, and Machine Learning, with focus on First Person Vision.
-More information is available at http://www.antoninofurnari.it/. ...
+More information is available at https://antoninofurnari.github.io/. ...
 More >>

 Associate Chairs

-Area: Foundations & Representation Learning
+Area: Foundations and Representation Learning

 Indro Spinelli